 Energized radiological science laboratories are located in the University Annex next door to the Campus Hub building, which is approximately 11,800 square foot.
 These laboratories allow imaging students to perfect their skills in a simulated environment prior to performing patient care.
 There were testing stations installed in the Annex to provide accommodations for students needing reduced noise and distractions for tests.
 The Health Sciences building, located approximately one block from the main facility at 22 N. Pauline, which is approx.: 31,500 square foot.
 This building includes classrooms, testing space as well as laboratories.

-The Collaboration Building, located south of the Nursing building, includes faculty and staff offices, classrooms, an atrium, and conference rooms.
+The College of Osteopathic Medicine Building, located at 1115 Union Ave, includes faculty and staff offices, classrooms, laboratories, and conference rooms.
 The facility is approx.: 75,000 square foot.
-The campus building located at 20 South Dudley includes leased building space as well as classrooms and auditorium.
+The Collaboration Building, located at 20 South Dudley includes offices, classrooms, laboratories, and auditorium.
 The facility is approximately 65,000 square foot.
 There are no recognized off-campus organizations affiliated with Baptist University.